 After the release of Revenge of the Ninja Menahem Golan head of Canon Film wanted to produce a third sequel to the Ninja

-will be possessed by the spirit of a dead Ninja and this possession will propel the plot of the movie.
-Since we already dealt
+by the spirit of a dead Ninja and this possession will propel the plot of the movie.
+Since we already dealt with that general

 Was it hard to balance the supernatural element with the tried and true ninja action element?

 Not at all while filming every day the director deals with a different scene, so that is what I concentrate in.
 Only in

 the editing stage I have to deal with mixing and balancing the different elements of the movie, and even then it is not hard